bf4/bf4.github.com/_posts/2015-06-11-ember-sprinkling-in-components.md

 App = Ember.Application.create({});
 {% endhighlight %}

-If you want to get fancy and making debugging your JS Bin a big easier, instead:
+If you want to get fancy and making debugging your JS Bin a bit easier, instead:

 {% highlight javascript %}
 App = Ember.Application.create({